USDA-ARS-GBRU/q2_itsxpress/README.rst

 Fungi and other Eukaryotes.
 The ITS contains the 5.8s gene and two variable length spacer regions.
 In amplicon sequencing studies it is common practice to trim off the conserved (SSU, 5,8S or LSU) regions.
-Bengtsson-Palme et al. (2013) published the software package ITSx to do this.
+Bengtsson-Palme et al. (2013) published a software package ITSx_ to do this.

-Q2_ITSxpress extends this work by rapidly trimming FASTQ sequences within QIIME2.
+Q2_ITSxpress extends this work by rapidly trimming FASTQ sequences within Qiime2.
 Q2_ITSxpress is the Qiime2 plugin version of the stand alone command line utility ITSxpress_.
-Q2_ITSXpress is designed to support the calling of exact sequence variants rather than OTUs.
+Q2_ITSxpress is designed to support the calling of exact sequence variants rather than OTUs.
 This newer method of sequence error-correction requires quality score data from each sequence, so each input sequence must be trimmed.
 ITSXpress makes this possible by taking FASTQ data,